OpenWork-NZ/ANZLIC-Metadata-tool---EMA-edition/GettingStarted.md

 ## Getting Help
   This help document can be accessed in two ways:
   1. Select the **Need Help?* button at the bottom a side panel to open a directory of help pages in a new window,
-  1. Clicking on most entry tools in the Edirot interface will provide a brief statement about the usage of that entry and a **Help** link to more information.
+  1. Clicking on most entry tools in the Editor interface will provide a brief statement about the usage of that entry and a **Help** link to more information.
     >NOTE: **Tooltips** must be enabled in the **View selector**for this behaviour.
     [**GeoNetwork help**](https://geonetwork-opensource.org/manuals/trunk/en/index.html) is available at https://geonetwork-opensource.org/manuals/trunk/en/index.html.
     [**ICSM Best Practice**](https://geonetwork-opensource.org/manuals/trunk/en/index.html) guide for ISO19115-3 metadata is available at https://geonetwork-opensource.org/manuals/trunk/en/index.html